 Don’t believe it.

 During this crisis – and that’s what it is – you should not feel pressured into making a decision about ending your blind horse’s life.
 Give it time to adjust to the darkness.
 Give yourself time to adjust, too.
-You will find that your horse will come around just fine, and pretty soon you will, too.
+You will find that your horse will most likely come around just fine, and pretty soon you will, too.
 In fact, your blind horse may adapt faster to its new disability than you will.